Dragonmystic707/exalted-reincarnated/docs/System.md

 Player.
 For example, an Ally should not suddenly turn face and become an antagonist without both the Player agreeing to such a turn of events.

-Temporary restrictions to merits–such as an Ally being unable to help–is explicitly allowed.
+Temporary restrictions to merits--such as an Ally being unable to help--is explicitly allowed.
 However, the Storyteller should always be judicious about such decisions.

 If a Player chooses to lose or downgrade their bought Merits through story means, they are awarded back whatever resources they used to buy or upgrade the Merit.

-The Storyteller may decide to award temporary Merits that are under the full control and whim of the Storyteller–such as a platoon of soldiers as a Command.
+The Storyteller may decide to award temporary Merits that are under the full control and whim of the Storyteller--such as a platoon of soldiers as a Command.
 If appropriate to the story, the Player may purchase control of said Merit at full cost of either xp or Project Points, with Storyteller permission.